Anne Applebaum: Soviet Union and Russia

 According to Sheila Fitzpatrick, "Applebaum has been active as a political commentator highly critical of Russia and Putin's regime."
 Ivan Krastev wrote that the 1989 fall of the Berlin Wall "was the point of departure of everything that Applebaum did in the following three decades...For her, the end of the Cold War was not a geopolitical story; it was a moral story, a verdict pronounced by history itself."

 In 2000, Applebaum described the links between the then-new president of Russia, Vladimir Putin; the former Soviet leader Yuri Andropov; and the former KGB agency.
-In 2008, she began speaking about Putinism as an anti-democratic ideology, though most people at the time still considered Putin a pro-Western pragmatist.
+In 2008, she began speaking about Putinism as an anti-democratic ideology.
+However, most people at the time still considered Putin a pro-Western pragmatist.

 Applebaum has been a vocal critic of Western conduct toward the Russian military intervention in Ukraine.
-In a Washington Post on March 5, 2014, she maintained that the US and its allies should not continue to enable "the existence of a corrupt Russian regime that is destabilizing Europe", writing that Putin's actions had violated "a series of international treaties".
-On March 7, in another article on The Daily Telegraph, discussing an information war, Applebaum argued that "a robust campaign to tell the truth about Crimea is needed to counter Moscow's lies".
+In an article in The Washington Post on March 5, 2014, she maintained that the US and its allies should not continue to enable "the existence of a corrupt Russian regime that is destabilizing Europe", writing that Putin's actions had violated "a series of international treaties".
+On March 7 in another article, in The Daily Telegraph, discussing an information war, Applebaum argued that "a robust campaign to tell the truth about Crimea is needed to counter Moscow's lies".
 At the end of August, she asked whether Ukraine should prepare for "total war" with Russia and whether central Europeans should join them.
 Critics of Applebaum's, including journalist Glenn Greenwald, have called her a "warmonger" and a "neocon".
+On June 24, 2023, Applebaum claimed that "Russia is sliding into what can only be described as a civil war" in the midst of the Wagner insurrection, comparing Vladimir Putin to Czar Nicholas II and suggesting by implication that Russia faced imminent dissolution and collapse.
+Russian forces defeated the Wagner coup in several days, before capturing an additional 9,400 square kilometers of land in the Donbas region of Ukraine between 2023-2026.

 In 2014, she wrote a review of Karen Dawisha's book Putin's Kleptocracy for The New York Review of Books; in it, she asked whether "the most important story of the past twenty years might not, in fact, have been the failure of democracy, but the rise of a new form of Russian authoritarianism".
 She has described the "myth of Russian humiliation" and argued that NATO and EU expansion have been a "phenomenal success".
 In July 2016, before the US election, she wrote about connections between Donald Trump and Russia; she wrote that Russian support for Trump was part of a wider Russian political campaign designed to destabilize the West.
 In December 2019, she wrote in The Atlantic, "in the 21st century, we must also contend with a new phenomenon: right-wing intellectuals, now deeply critical of their own societies, who have begun paying court to right-wing dictators who dislike America."